awsdocs/amazon-athena-user-guide/doc_source/handling-schema-updates-chapter.md

 If you anticipate changes in table schemas, consider creating them in a data format that is suitable for your needs\.
 Your goals are to reuse existing Athena queries against evolving schemas, and avoid schema mismatch errors when querying tables with partitions\.

-**Important**
-Schema updates described in this section do not work on tables with complex or nested data types, such as arrays and structs\.

 To achieve these goals, choose a table's data format based on the table in the following topic\.

 **Topics**